ExampleThis is a preview. Data is illustrative.

 English as Additional Language

-Significantly above national median (16.2%) — many pupils have English as an additional language.
+Below national median (16.2%) — most pupils have English as a first language.

 Pupil heritage